ualbertalib/avalon_vagrant/README.md

    for now, the master branch will be updated when things are better tested), and set the vault password in ~/.vault (ask a staff member for the password, and assistance checking out the code from the UNIX team's private git repository).
-2. Set the names in the inventory-dev files all to avdev01-local, and any FQDN related names to avdev01-local.library.ualberta.ca
+2. Set any reference to avdev01 in the inventory-dev files to avdev01-local,
+   and any FQDN related names to avdev01-local.library.ualberta.ca
 3. Point avdev01-local to the "private_network" address in the
    Vagrantfile in your host /etc/hosts.
 For the host avdev01-local, this should